rail-berkeley/rlkit/README.md

 #### 04/25/2019
  - Use new `multiworld` code that requires explicit environment registration.
+ - Make installation easier by adding `setup.py` and using default `conf.py`.

 #### 04/16/2019
  - Log how many train steps were called